-H. UN Ocean Conference 2025 (Programme 3.9)
+H. 2025 United Nations Ocean Conference (programme 3.9)

-54. The third edition of the United Nations Ocean Conference will take place in Nice, France in June 2025, co-hosted by the Governments of France and Costa Rica.
-The Authority will be expected to support and participate in the conference, on the same basis as it participated in previous editions of the conference in New York (2017) and Lisbon (2022).
-In those conferences, the Authority had participated in thematic panels, organized side events, and hosted bilateral and regional meetings with member State representatives and representatives of other UN-system organizations.
-It is proposed, for the first time, to allocate a dedicated budget to participation in the conference, which includes the cost of travel to the conference for a delegation from the secretariat, organization of side events and preparation of essential communications products.
-Proposed costs are based on the actual costs of participation in the 2022 Lisbon conference.
+54. The third United Nations Ocean Conference will take place in Nice, France, in June 2025, co-hosted by the Governments of France and Costa Rica.
+The Authority will be expected to support and participate in the Conference, on the same basis as it participated in previous editions thereof in New York (2017) and Lisbon (2022).
+In those Conferences, the Authority had participated in thematic panels, organized side events and hosted bilateral and regional meetings with representatives of member States and representatives of other United Nation system organizations.
+It is proposed, for the first time, to allocate a dedicated budget for participation in the Conference, which would include the cost of travel to the Conference for a delegation from the secretariat, as well as the organization of side events and preparation of essential communications products.
+Proposed costs are based on the actual costs of participation in the 2022 United Nations Ocean Conference held in Lisbon.

-V. Compliance Assurance and Regulatory Management Unit (CARMU - Section 4)
+V. Compliance Assurance and Regulatory Management Unit (section 4)